solodev/cloud-documentation/src/Users/add/index.md

 ## Step 1: Add User

-To add user you need to search or invite members, select group and you can add welcome message.
+To add the user you need to search or invite members, select a group and you can add a welcome message.

 ><img src="../../../images/users-add2.jpg" alt="users-add2" style="width: 100%; display: block"></a>

 ### Search or invite members

-Search a user from the list or invite new user by typing his e-mail.
+Search for a user from the list or invite a new user by typing his e-mail.

 ><img src="../../../images/users-add3.jpg" alt="users-add3" style="width: 60%; display: block"></a>